 Locations: Stuyvesant Town, Midtown, Korea Town, Time Out Market

-Ok, so after all that hype…. this first one was actually very easy to choose.
+Ok, so after all that hype…. this second one was actually very easy to choose.
 Lifelong New Yorkers, visitors, and those fresh to the city all agree that Ess-a-Bagel is the best that the city has to offer.
 No small feat for a bagel shop in NYC!
 It opened in 1976, winning the title of “Best Bagel in the Tri State Area” in just 2 short years, and has been defending that title ever since.

 Ess-a-Bagel redefined what it meant to create a quality bagel, and continues to hold that standard high.
 Always busy, but worth the wait, Ess-a-Bagel has come to be a definitive experience for all bagel-lovers who pass through its doors.
 Fluffy, chewy, generously topped with seasonings and flavors, and never lacking in schmear, Ess-a-Bagel is a must-do for anyone who wants the true New York bagel experience.